delfick/photons/apps/interactor/docs/index.rst

 There is also a :ref:`Docker image <interactor_docker>` that can be used to start the server.

+And also you can load using :ref:`Home Assistant <interactor_homeassistant>` to run Photons interactor.

 The server currently supports:

 * Getting help information about commands it supports